 You should plan to spend at least ten days in Thailand to see as much of the country as possible.
-Best of all, Thailand is easy to travel around and is also one of the cheapest countries to visit in Asia.
-This means that a trip length of ten days or more is very affordable.
+Best of all, it is easy to travel around and is also one of the cheapest countries to visit in Asia.
+This means that a trip length of ten days or more is very affordable!

 Whether you want to see historical sites and Thai landmarks or relax on a beach, there is something for everyone to appreciate in Thailand.
 The travel tips and suggestions below include some of the most popular activities in Thailand.
 Consider this your ultimate Thailand bucket list!